thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 tags: [ Continuous Integration ]
 ---

 There is this commonly accepted, hard-grained belief in the software industry.
-By dropping a build server in a team, they get Continuous Integration for free.
+By dropping a build server in a team, they get Continuous Integration magically for free.
 This belief is further incentivised by the marketing of build server vendors.

 Back in August 2019, [Nat Friedman](https://twitter.com/natfriedman), CEO of GitHub, announced ...